 No agreement on fuel price cap for the time being

-Despite hours of negotiations, the government has been unable to agree on a fuel price cap.
+The government has been unable to agree on a fuel price cap.
 The ÖVP and SPÖ are pushing for completely different approaches.
-The result: for the time being, smaller steps will be taken.
+The only thing that is certain is that gas stations will only be allowed to raise prices three times a week.
 However, the coalition wants to continue working on a genuine price cap.

 The ÖVP originally wanted tax cuts, while the SPÖ wanted direct market intervention by means of a margin cap.
 The NEOS were more in line with the ÖVP, but generally more cautious than the other two government partners.